JMPhotos/OBDII-HUD/1. Arduino/HUD/Readme.md

-ARDUINO
+# ARDUINO

-These files contribute the code to making the Arduino microcontroller:
+These files contribute the code to making the Arduino microcontroller work.
- 1. Read OBD-II data from the vehicle
- 2. Illuminate the appropriate NeoPixels
- 3. Communicate with an iOS application over Bluetooth Low Energy for configuration purposes.

-FILE DESCRIPTIONS
+# FILE DESCRIPTIONS
- 1. EEPROM Memory Addressing - Listing of data stored to Arduino's memory
+ **1. _EEPROM Memory Addressing_** - Listing of data stored to Arduino's memory

- 2. BluefruitConfig - Configuration data for the Adafruit BLE Shield
+ **2. _BluefruitConfig.h_** - Configuration data for the Adafruit BLE Shield

- 3. S550 HUD - Main code file for the Arduino microcontroller
+ **3. _HUD.ino_** - Main code file for the Arduino microcontroller

+**NOTE:** In addition to these files, you will also need to download the OBD2UART library and save it to your Arduino libraries folder. https://github.com/stanleyhuangyc/ArduinoOBD/tree/master/libraries/OBD2UART